Training structure

 Presentation

-Faced with the development of human societies, the challenges of biodiversity conservation are multiplying.
-More and more urgent scientific questions are arising, particularly in ecology but not only.
-Answering these questions requires applied research, the results of which have a real impact on biodiversity conservation practices and policies at different scales.
+As human societies develop, the challenges of biodiversity conservation multiply.
+More and more urgent scientific questions are arising, particularly in ecology, but not exclusively.
+Answering these questions requires applied research, the results of which have a real impact on biodiversity conservation practices and policies at different levels.

-The RAINET' Master's degree (Applied Research for Biodiversity Conservation) is aimed at students who wish to embark on this path, and to complete a doctoral thesis after the Master's degree.
-These students can then work as researchers in public or private research organisations or as scientific project managers in biodiversity conservation organisations in France and abroad.
+The RAINET' Master's degree (Applied Research to Conserve Biodiversity) is aimed at students wishing to embark on this path, and to complete a doctoral thesis after the Master's degree.
+These students can then work as researchers in public or private research organizations, or as scientific project managers in biodiversity conservation organizations in France and abroad.

 Objectives

-The objective of the RAINET' Master's degree is to offer a training programme that is truly adapted to students wishing to do a thesis in conservation biology.
-To this end, the students of the RAINET' Master's degree benefit from a multidisciplinary scientific training in conservation biology.
-Moreover, by being part of the Environmental Management Master's degree, students in the RAINET' programme have the opportunity to work with and learn from future professionals in sectors of activity that interact directly with biodiversity conservation.
+The objective of the RAINET' Master's degree is to offer a truly adapted training to students wishing to do a thesis in conservation biology.
+To this end, the étudiant.es of the RAINET' master's degree benefit from multidisciplinary scientific training in conservation biology.
+In addition, by being in the Master's degree in Environmental Management, the étudiant.es of the RAINET' course have the opportunity to rub shoulders with, and to train in contact with, future professionals in the sectors of activity that interact directly with the conservation of biodiversity.

 Know-how and skills

-The RAINET' course trains ecologists capable of understanding the complexity of nature protection and biodiversity conservation issues arising from the development of our societies, and of proposing innovative responses to these issues.
+The RAINET' course trains ecologists capable of understanding the complexity of the issues of nature protection and biodiversity conservation emerging from the development of our societies, and of proposing innovative answers to answer these questions.

-- Know the actors (e.g. managers, consultancies) and tools (e.g. environmental policies) of biodiversity conservation.
+- To know the actors (e.g. managers, design offices) and tools (e.g. environmental policies) of biodiversity conservation.

 - Know how to interact and collaborate with conservation stakeholders.

-- Identify the ecological and social factors that influence the success of conservation programmes and identify the ecosystems and species for which conservation is a priority.
+- Identify the ecological and social factors that influence the success of conservation programs and identify ecosystems and species that are a priority for conservation.

-- Know how to position yourself at the interface between conservation issues and other societal issues
+- Know how to position oneself at the interface between conservation issues and other societal issues

-- Master the different stages of a research project (definition of a problem, bibliographical analysis, choice and implementation of an adapted method, analysis and interpretation of results).
+- Master the different stages of a research project (definition of a problem, bibliographic analysis, choice and implementation of an appropriate method, analysis and interpretation of the results).

-- Be able to communicate scientific results in French and English, both orally and in writing.
+- Be able to communicate, in writing and orally, scientific results in French and English.

 International dimension